artus9033/chartjs-plugin-dragdata/README.md

 }
 ```

 Minimum and maximum allowed data values can be specified through the `min` and `max` ticks settings in the scales options.
-By setting these values accordingly, unexptected (fast) changes to the scales, that may occur when dragging data points towards the outer boundaries of the y-axis, can be prohibited.
+By setting these values accordingly, unexpected (fast) changes to the scales, that may occur when dragging data points towards the outer boundaries of the y-axis, can be prohibited.

 ```javascript
 options: {